isabella232/audience-manager-admin.nl-NL/help/admin/admin-beta-environment.md

 ---
 description: De bètaomgeving is bedoeld voor het testen van implementaties van Audience Managers.
 Wijzigingen in bèta hebben geen invloed op de productiegegevens.
 De bètaomgeving van de Audience Manager is een kleinschalige, zelfstandige versie van de productieomgeving.
 Alle gegevens die u wilt testen, moeten in deze omgeving worden ingevoerd en verzameld.
-seo-description: De bètaomgeving is bedoeld voor het testen van implementaties van Audience Managers.
-Wijzigingen in bèta hebben geen invloed op de productiegegevens.
-De bètaomgeving van de Audience Manager is een kleinschalige, zelfstandige versie van de productieomgeving.
-Alle gegevens die u wilt testen, moeten in deze omgeving worden ingevoerd en verzameld.
+seo-description: The beta environment is for testing Audience Manager implementations.
+Changes made in beta do not affect production data.
+The Audience Manager beta environment is a smaller-scale, standalone version of the production environment.
+All the data that you want to test must be entered and collected in this environment.
-seo-title: Bètaomgeving
+seo-title: Beta Environment
 solution: Audience Manager
 title: Bètaomgeving
 uuid: 6a253f4e-96e7-4395-a783-a8eb213b7daf
-translation-type: tm+mt
+exl-id: 78d5a1ff-c016-4366-ba34-9814a0d92067
-source-git-commit: 7765dbf79c2fb6ca8c4b52fe8090c1fd11f9db27
+source-git-commit: 79415eba732c2a6d50f04124774664f788ccc78c
 workflow-type: tm+mt
-source-wordcount: '414'
+source-wordcount: '362'
 ht-degree: 2%

 ---

 # Bètaomgeving {#beta-environment}